-Concord Law School Reviews - Law Doctoral
+Concord Law School Reviews - Doctorate in Law

 I attended Concord.
 I graduated and passed the California bar exam on the first try.
 I practice federal administrative law, and admitted to numerous federal districts.
 Not once has anyone or any judge questioned my law degree, not even in federal courts in Texas and Oklahoma.
 I am a full-time practicing attorney in Texas.
 The reality is, youve just got to get past the bar exam.
 One federal judge told me, who cares where you went to law school, its what you do as an attorney that matters.
 If you want it bad enough, going to Concord or anywhere else will give you the tools to make it.
 For me, Concord was an excellent choice as I had a family to support and I had to keep a full-time job during law school.